 Sign up for a membership with Vital Transformation

-- Over 200 hours of Kabbalistic studies
+- Over 10 hours of Beginner’s Guided Session

 We firmly believe that our spiritual engine takes care of love, happiness, communication of souls to souls and our soul connection to God.
 Our physical engine takes care of our strong desire to exist, to be successful (including ego), to be the top of the food chain, to have financial success, and our desire to be brave.